lisheng-kuang/lisheng-kuang.github.io/_pages/about.md

 <span style="color:red"> **I have just started my new position as a postdoctoral researcher at [Scuola Superiore Sant'Anna](https://www.santannapisa.it/en/institute/biorobotics/wearable-robotics-laboratory).
 I will be working on wearable robotics in the Wearable Robotics Laboratory)**</span>.

-, I'm now a PhD student at [Rainbow Team](https://team.inria.fr/rainbow/fr/author/lkuang/), irisa, Rennes, France.
+I was a Ph.D. student at [Rainbow Team](https://team.inria.fr/rainbow/fr/author/lkuang/) 2020.0 ~ 2023.7, irisa, Rennes, France.

 At the end of June 2023, I successfully defended my PhD, thesis title '[Ungrounded haptic interfaces for guidance and interaction rendering(https://theses.hal.science/tel-04208342/document)]'. [video](https://youtube.com/live/rkTij_Y27F0).
 Much appreciation to the Jury members:
 [Lorenzo Masia](https://www.lorenzomasia.com/)

 My work during the PhD centers on the mechatronics design and control on wearable haptics/robots.
-In specific, I impelment the design, prototyping, testing, evauation and human subjects study on wearable assistive devices.
+In specific, I implement the design, prototyping, testing, evaluation, and human subjects study on wearable assistive devices.

-I got my Master degree from Harbin Institute of Technology, 2017, Shenzhen, China.
+I got my Master's degree from Harbin Institute of Technology, in 2017, Shenzhen, China.
 After that, from 2017.1, I worked at Huawei Technologies till 2019.8, later on, I started the adventure as a research fellow at IIT, Genova, Italy, advised by Dr. [Ferdinando Cannella](https://www.iit.it/people-details/-/people/ferdinando-cannella).
 From 2020.3, I moved to Rennes and joined Rainbow Team, as a Ph.D. student, under the supervision of Dr. [Paolo Robuffo Giordano](https://team.inria.fr/rainbow/fr/team/prg/) and Dr. [Claudio Pacchierotti](https://team.inria.fr/rainbow/fr/team/claudio-pacchierotti/).